eternalearth888/startingNull/README.md

 	Spending countless hours and studying, going to office hours, doing review only to end up making everything worse.
 	If we fail a class we have to take it again.
 And if you have to take a class too many times one of two (or sometimes both) things happen:

 	1) You begin to doubt your ability (gaining other negative feelings as well) with the thing you love.
-Thus putting you in a vicious cycle.
+Thus, putting you in a vicious cycle.

 	2) You get in trouble with the school (probation, kicked out, etc.)

-	I know that the above things does not apply to everyone and everything, but it does seem to be the general consensus.
+	I know that the above things does not apply to everyone and everything, but it does seem to be the general consensus from my observations.

 	And it's definitley been my experience.